Megantara Air

 Megantara Air was an Indonesian cargo airline based at Soekarno-Hatta International Airport.
 Operations started in May 2007; the airline operated freight charters and regular flights between Indonesia and Singapore.

 In May 2009, the airline decided to suspend its operations.
 Its aircraft were later returned to Transmile Air Services of Malaysia.
-Megantara Air was listed in Category 2 by Indonesian Civil Aviation Authority for airline safety quality.
+Megantara Air was listed in Category 2 by the Indonesian Civil Aviation Authority for airline safety quality.

 Fleet

 The Megantara Air fleet (as of March 2009) was: